postindustria-tech/pipeline-dotnet/Gaps-vs-spec.md

     mentions additional complexity in the match metric accessors in Java and .NET intended to cope with having separate engines for each component.
 This is no longer needed and could be removed.
   - DD on premise page mentions looking into the possibility of producing separate native language wrapper packages.
 (As has been discussed internally in the past)
+- Other
+  - Example documentation is at the start of sources files.
+Not the end as suggested in [Required examples](https://github.com/51Degrees/specifications/blob/main/device-detection-specification/required-examples.md#code-comments)
+  - Comments in examples talk about the lite file having 'reduced accuracy' and/or 'smaller training data set' and the like.
+This isn't true, all v4 files use the same training data and detection graph.